glue-viz/glue/doc/installation/installation.rst

 Installing and running glue
 ===========================

-Several installation methods for Glue are outlined in the sections below.
+Several installation methods for glue are outlined in the sections below.
 If you run into issues, each page should provide relevant troubleshooting, and you can also check the :ref:`known-issues` page which collects some more general issues.
 If your problem is not described there, `open a new issue